asrouji/DiscordJS-Typescript-Template/README.md

 yarn delete-commands
 ```

-## Adding Events
+## Adding Event Listeners

+Two events listeners are already set up in the template: `ready` and `interactionCreate`:

+- `ready` - Triggered when the bot first comes online
+- `interactionCreate` - Triggered when a user interacts with the bot via slash command, button, modal, etc.

-To add a new event, create a new `.ts` file in the `src/events` directory.
+You can add listeners for more events by creating a new `.ts` file in the `src/events` directory.
 The file should export an `Event` object.
 An example event from `src/events/ready.ts` is shown below:

 ```ts
 import { Events } from 'discord.js'